martinctc/blog/_knitr/draft_interview_with_abhishek.md

-## Data Chats: From Physics student to Analytics Consultant
+## Data Chats: From Physics student to Data Science Consultant

 ## Introduction